NordicHPC/git-pr/README.md

 ## Configuration

-* **branch name prefix:** You may want to always prefix your branches with your name, e.g. `rkdarst/auto-prefix`.
+* **branch name prefix:** You may want to always prefix your branches with your name, e.g. `rkdarst/my-own-branch`.
 You can set the a git variable using `git config --global git-pr.branchprefix PREFIX/`, and any branch you try to create will have this prefixed to it.
 Note: include a trailing `/` or whatever character with your config option.
-This is only applied if your `$inferred_upstream` is the same as your `$inferred_origin` (in other words, if you have a separate personal repository, this won't be added).
+This is only applied if your `$inferred_upstream` is the same as your `$inferred_origin` (in other words, if you have a separate forked repository, this won't be added).